metarank/metarank/doc/02_tech_overview.md

 This part of Metarank performs all the heavy-lifting required to update it's internal state of the world representation used for ranking.
 It is done with the following steps:

-* Accept event via REST API and validate its schema.
+* Accept event via REST API (or Kafka/Pulsar stream) and validate its schema.
 * Update all the dependant feature values' internal states.
 * Periodically flush the state to the storage, so it can be used for ranking.